afiodorov/afiodorov.github.io/_posts/2019-05-20-shap-values-explained.md

 problem of computing conditional expectations in the past and I ended up approximating these by going down the path that is closest to the current value instead of taking the weighted average of the children.
-My hacky solution makes computation of contributions just as fast as predictions however it is less robust.
+My hacky solution makes computations of contributions just as fast as predictions however it is less robust.
 I include the fast "Algorithm 2" from the [tree shap paper], but, after staring it at for a few days by now, I have given up on any hope of understanding it just by reading it.
 Perhaps some motivated reader could email